-While remember that you do not have the access to php.ini file, so the default values set up by Cloudways will be applied.
-You can change the memory size of both of these options according to your app requirements.
+While remember that you do not have access to the php.ini file, so the default values set up by Cloudways will be applied.
+You can change both options’ memory sizes according to your app requirements.

 The default setup values are as follows: